 Operation Musketoon was the codeword for an Anglo-Norwegian raid in the Second World War.
 The operation was mounted against the German-held Glomfjord power plant in Norway between 11–21 September 1942.

 The raiding party consisted of two officers and eight men from No. 2 Commando, and two men of the Norwegian Armed Forces in exile who were part of the Special Operations Executive.
 Crossing the North Sea by submarine, on arrival in Norway they successfully attacked and sufficiently damaged the plant; it remained inoperative for the remainder of the war.

 To evade German search parties, the commandos split into two groups.
-One group of four men safely reached Sweden and were eventually repatriated back to the United Kingdom.
+One group of four men safely reached Sweden and were eventually repatriated back to the United Kingdom, though several were to lose their lives later in the war.
 The second group were captured; one man died of his wounds and the other seven were taken to Germany, interrogated and then executed at Sachsenhausen concentration camp, the first murdered under Hitler’s new Commando Order.